 Taking care of business

 Estate planning looks a little different for business owners.
 In addition to regular estate planning procedures, you will need to consider how your business interests will be managed and protected once you have passed.
-Our team of advisers will be able to help you get your business affairs in order.
+Our team will be able to help you get your business affairs in order.

 Looking after your loved ones

 When it comes to protecting your wealth for your family, we take a holistic approach.
 We consider the most suitable life cover for you and your circumstances.
-With two areas of life assurance planning specifically linked to paying off loans and covering taxes, especially Inheritance Tax, we can help guide you.
+With two areas of life assurance planning specifically linked to paying off loans and covering taxes, especially inheritance tax, we can help guide you.
 And we look at how trusts can improve your position with life policies.

 Be able to give more

-Gifting can be a very worthwhile way to take full advantage of Inheritance Tax exemptions.
+Gifting can be a very worthwhile way to take full advantage of inheritance tax exemptions.
 There are several ways you can do this, and we can help guide you on these.
 For example, a £3,000 annual exemption for gifting, that can be carried forward for one year if unused, means you can give your loved ones even more.

 Customised estate planning solutions